Grain spat drags Ukraine’s ties with ally Poland to lowest point since start of Russian invasion

 Jablonski “indicated that it is untrue, as far as Poland is concerned, and that the opinion is unjustified toward the country that has been supporting Ukraine from the very first days of the war,” the Polish Foreign Ministry said in a statement.

-He said Ukraine likely feels strong pressure to export its grain to help bolster its finances.

-Some other analysts in Poland faulted the Warsaw government, accusing it of playing politics with Ukraine’s security to win votes.

-Poland’s ruling Law and Justice party is fighting for the votes of farmers, many of whom are upset that Ukraine’s food products have flooded the local market, pushing prices down and hurting their livelihoods.
+Poland’s ruling party, Law and Justice, is fighting for the votes of farmers, many of whom are upset that Ukraine’s food products have flooded the local market, pushing prices down and hurting their livelihoods.

 Poland, Hungary, Slovakia and Croatia banned some Ukrainian agricultural goods after the EU recently decided to lift such restrictions.
 Croatia joined in Tuesday, when Kyiv announced it was responding with a WTO complaint.